Claiming Casualty and Theft Losses on Your Tax Return

 Casualty and theft losses are first reported and calculated on Form 4684, Casualties and Thefts.
 You can then enter the resulting number on Schedule A when you itemize, along with all your other itemized deductions, then transfer the number from Schedule A to line 40 of the 2017 Form 1040.

-The line of the 1040 is expected to be different, however, beginning with the 2018 tax year.
-The IRS has revised the 1040 effective the 2019 filing season.
+The line on Form 1040 is different, however, beginning with the 2018 tax year.
+The IRS has revised Form 1040, effective as of the 2019 filing season, and for tax year 2018, itemized deductions or the standard deduction are entered on line 8 of the 1040.